osohq/oso/new-docs/content/any/reference/tooling/repl.md

 ---
 title: REPL
 aliases:
     - ../more/dev-tools/repl.html
+description: Oso provides a simple REPL (Read, Evaluate, Print Loop) to interactively query a policy.
 ---

 # REPL

 The usual way to query an Oso knowledge base is through the API in your application’s language.
-But especially during development and debugging, it can be useful to interactively query a knowledge base.
+But especially during development and debugging, it can be useful to interactively query a policy.
 So Oso provides a simple REPL (Read, Evaluate, Print, Loop).
 To run it, first make sure that you have installed Oso.